This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Try your hand at mixing a few cocktails by taking a mixology class with them or apply for their membership program for more specials.

-This trendy cocktail bar is in Seven Dials and is another fun place with a running theme, blue neon lights and expert mixologists.
+This trendy cocktail bar in Covent Garden is located in Seven Dials and is another fun place with a running theme, blue neon lights, and expert mixologists.
 Escape the city in this underground basement bar, open every day of the week.

 The whole area is based on the late 1800s secret societies that ran through the Victorian era.
 Floral wallpaper and Victorian-influenced portraits decorate the walls.